Donate Food

 If you have additional questions about food donations, please contact our Food Sourcing team at 408-266-8866, ext.
 102.

-The best way to support our work is to make a monetary donation, start a virtual food drive or volunteer.
+The best way to support our work is to make a monetary donation, start a fundraiser or volunteer.
 We are happy to assist you in launching a virtual food drive or connect you to volunteer opportunities.

 We accept walk-in food donations of unopened, unexpired nonperishable items at three of our warehouses (Bing Center in San Carlos, Cypress Center in North San Jose and Curtner Center in South San Jose) on weekdays from 9:30 a.m. to 4:30 p.m.
 Please no glass containers.